input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * docs or manifest MUST be present (exactly one of them).
 * ttl SHOULD be present when manifest is used; responders MUST keep manifest blocks available for at least ttl seconds.

-Prefix-depth selection for bucketization

-* To keep diff sizes predictable, responders partition candidate CIDs by the first d bits of `BLAKE3-256(CIDv1-bytes)` (prefix buckets).
-* Depth d is chosen based on the responder’s document count `N` to target ≤ 64 items per bucket until a maximum depth is reached:
-  * Compute `d_req = ceil(log2(max(1, N / 64)))`.
-  * Set `d = min(15, max(1, d_req))`.
-    * Minimum depth 1 (root plus two buckets).
-    * Maximum depth 15 (root plus 32k buckets); beyond 15, buckets may exceed 64 items.
-* When a manifest is used, the chosen `d` MUST be recorded in the manifest as `prefix_depth` so receivers can reason about bucket sizing and structure.
-* Bucketization only affects grouping/chunking for transfer; receivers still fetch/pin CIDs and update their SMT normally.
+Responders infer the requested depth $d$ from the length of the `.syn` prefix array ($2^d$) and reply with ALL documents that mismatch under that partitioning.
+On reception, the requesting peer will ignore any documents it already has and only apply missing documents.
+Sending all documents in a bucket ensures rapid convergence for all peers in the network.

 **Processing:**

-Publisher precondition (MUST): Prior to publishing a `.dif` with any `cidv1` (inline or via manifest), the responder MUST ensure each CID is discoverable via the DHT by calling Provide(CID) and then FindProviders(CID) and receiving at least one provider peer ID that is not the responder’s own.
+Prior to publishing a `.dif` with any `cidv1` (inline or via manifest), the responder MUST ensure each CID is discoverable via the DHT by calling Provide(CID) and then FindProviders(CID) and receiving at least one provider peer ID that is not the responder’s own.

 If not satisfied, retry with backoff before publishing.
 When a manifest is used, this applies to the manifest CID itself and to every CID listed within the manifest.